GoogleCloudPlatform/cloudml-samples/README.md

  * [XGBoost](xgboost/notebooks/XGBoost%20training%20with%20ML%20Engine.ipynb) - How to train an XGBoost model using a text based dataset, Census, to predict a person’s income level.

 Code Guide:
-* [Tensorflow: Linear Classifier with Stochastic Dual Coordinate Ascent (SDCA) optimizer / Deep Neural Network Classifier](criteo_tft) - How to train a Linear Classifier with SDCA and a DNN using a text based dataset, Criteo, to predict how likely a person is to click on an advertisement.
+* [Tensorflow: Linear Classifier with Stochastic Dual Coordinate Ascent (SDCA) optimizer / Deep Neural Network Classifier](criteo_tft) - How to train a Linear Classifier with SDCA and a DNN using a text (discrete feature) based dataset, Criteo, to predict how likely a person is to click on an advertisement.
 * [Tensorflow: Linear Regression with Stochastic Dual Coordinate Ascent (SDCA) / Deep Neural Network Regressor](reddit_tft) - How to train a Linear Regressor with SDCA and a DNN using the a text based dataset of Reddit Comments to predict the score of a Reddit thread using a wide and deep model.
 * [Tensorflow: ResNet](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10_estimator) - How to train a model for image recognition using the Cifar10 dataset to classify image content (training on one CPU, a single host with multiple GPUs, and multiple hosts with CPU or multiple GPUs).